adithya2424/adithya2424/README.md

 Currently, at **Vanderbilt University Medical Center**, I’m building a **large-scale Bluetooth Low Energy sensor fleet**, architecting systems that can support **hundreds of sensors at scale** for real-world biomedical and sensing applications.

-I’m also building **OeMga.me** — a personalized, teachable biointeraction platform for ultra-low-power devices — across three core repos: **OeMga-Hardware**, **OeMga-Core**, and **OeMga-Squeeze**.
+I’m also building **OeMga.me**, a personalized, teachable biointeraction platform for ultra-low-power devices — across three core repos: **OeMga-Hardware**, **OeMga-Core**, and **OeMga-Squeeze**.
 Together, they span custom hardware, embedded firmware, and compiler infrastructure for deployment-ready embedded intelligence.

 My core interests include:
 - embedded AI on ultra-low-power hardware